• Home

 Did you know that 1 in 68 children have an Autism Spectrum Disorder (according to the CDC)?
 Chances are that you know someone with autism.
 Today I’m sharing children’s books about Autism.

 There were once very few children’s books about Autism.
 However, more and more quality books are now available.
 Here are some of my favorites.
-All which have been published in the last ten years.
+All which have been published in the last ten years or so.

 *Full Disclosure: The author of Leah’s Voice and Super Lexi sent review copies of their books.
 However, all opinions expressed are my own.
 This post also contains affiliate links.